 If you use credit cards, it is worth noting that many credit cards provide the option of getting a supplemental card linked to the same account at a reduced annual fee (typically 50% of the regular annual fee).
 So getting two cards on one account not only helps you track your credit card spending in one place, it also lets helps you save on card fees.
 The cost of additional cards is listed on the “info” page of each credit card in the moneyland.ch credit card comparison.

 4. Car insurance

 If you each own your own car, taking out car insurance from the same insurance provider may entitle you to multiple-policy discounts.
-If one of you is an experienced driver with a good accident-free discount status and also happens to be the most frequent driver, listing them as the primary driver can save you money.
-The same applies if one of you is a young driver and the other is experienced.
-Remember, you can only list one of you as being the main driver if they actually run up more mileage than the other spouse.
+If one of you is an experienced driver with a good bonus-malus status and also happens to be the most frequent driver, listing them as the primary driver can save you money.
+The same applies if one of you only recently obtained a drivers license and the other is an experienced driver.
+Just remember that you can only list a person as the primary driver if they actually run up more mileage than the secondary driver.

 5. Household and personal liability insurance

-After you move in with your spouse, you normally will no longer need separate household insurance and liability insurance policies.
-Trading your separate policies in for a combined “family” policy will cut your insurance costs significantly.
+After you move in with your spouse, you no longer need separate household insurance and liability insurance policies.
+Terminating one policy and migrating the other to a “family” policy will cut your insurance costs significantly.

 6. Legal expenses insurance

 As with household and liability insurance, switching to a family policy works out cheaper than keeping individual legal insurance policies.
 You can easily find out how much you can save by running one legal protection insurance comparison for an “individual” and another for a “family or household”.